-Breaking down the cost of Dynamics AX compared to Dynamics 365 Finance and Operations
+Breaking down the cost of Dynamics AX compared to Dynamics 365 Finance and Supply Chain

-There are different advantages in the total cost of ownership between an on-premise software versus cloud hosted.
+There are different advantages in the total cost of ownership between an on-premise software versus cloud-hosted.
 While some may say that the cloud is less expensive, what we’ve seen is actually a shift in costs and where money is allocated for your ERP system.
-In this article, we’ll look at the different places where financial shifts are occurring for those moving from Dynamics AX on-premise to Dynamics 365 Finance and Operations.
+In this article, we’ll look at the different places where financial shifts are occurring for those moving from Dynamics AX on-premise to Dynamics 365 Finance and Supply Chain Management.

 Nearly all businesses are used to the traditional pricing model in which a small percentage of a software solutions total cost is spent on licensing and the large majority is spent on hardware and IT resources.
 While the up-front cost to purchase software was low, underlying costs could easily amount to nearly 75% of the total cost of ownership.

-With Dynamics 365 Finance and Operations, businesses can expect to pay more for licensing and software fees, but considerably less on traditional hardware and IT costs.
+With Dynamics 365 Finance and Supply Chain Management, businesses can expect to pay more for licensing and software fees, but considerably less on traditional hardware and IT costs.

 If there’s one thing that remains consistent with licensing costs from Microsoft, it’s that they can be confusing to navigate.
 Make sure to have a good understanding of exactly how many and what type of licensing you need to avoid any unnecessary expenditures.
 A knowledgeable partner like Stoneridge Software can help you understand software licensing requirements before signing the check.